henrydjacob/cordova-batman-template/readme.md

 ## What is it?

 This goal of this repository is to jump start you past all the complexity of setting up a Cordova app and project workflow.
-You should be able to download, compile and run the project on iOS or Android in a few commands, and easily get developing and making changes using JavasScript and Backbone.js straight away.
+You should be able to download, compile and run the project on iOS or Android in a few commands, and easily get developing and making changes using JavasScript and Batman.js straight away.

-This is based on cordova-backbone-template and cordova-project-template
+This is based on [cordova-backbone-template](https://github.com/holidayextras/cordova-backbone-template) and [cordova-project-template](https://github.com/quickleft/cordova-project-template)

 ## Installation/Running